Maintaining Consistent Supply

 The following provides a brief overview of the steps GWP are taking (alongside a range of additional strategies that can be employed) to mitigate material shortages and potential price rises:

-- Part ownership of Corrboard UK based corrugator, allowing for consistent ongoing supply of raw material
+- Close working relationship with Corrboard (UK based corrugator), allowing for consistent ongoing supply of raw material

 - Vendor Managed Inventory (VMI) and stock holding service to provide a “buffer” of packaging stocks